Convert from an IMAP account to POP3

 To keep the read/unread/replied/forwarded status of messages that are in your IMAP Inbox, you can first empty the Inbox folder of your POP3 account to prevent duplicates.

-If you are using Outlook 2013 you must also move any data from the local non-mail folders such as Calendar, Contacts and Tasks before removing your account.
-To move (don’t copy!) your Calendar items, it is best that you switch your view to a List View first.
+If you are using Outlook 2013 or Outlook 2016, you must also move any data from the local non-mail folders such as Calendar, Contacts and Tasks before removing your account.
+To move (don't copy!) your Calendar items, it is best that you switch your view to a List View first.

 Once all your data has been copied to your POP3 mailbox, you can safely remove your IMAP account via the Account Settings dialog which you also accessed in Step 1.

-When you use Outlook 2013, make sure you first set the pst-file of the POP3 account as default store before attempting to remove the IMAP account.
+When you use Outlook 2013 or Outlook 2016, make sure you first set the pst-file of the POP3 account as default store before attempting to remove the IMAP account.
 You can set this on the “Data Files” tab, by selecting your POP3 mailbox store (pst-file) and then clicking on “Set as Default”.

-Changing the default mailbox store from the IMAP account to the POP3 account will require you to restart Outlook 2013.
+Changing the default mailbox store from the IMAP account to the POP3 account will require you to restart Outlook.
 After the restart, go back to the Account Settings dialog and remove the IMAP account.